 A full scholarship covers all your fees for four years of study.
 It also includes a maintenance grant of over £14,500 a year which will cover all of your living expenses.
 The maintenance grant is paid into your account four times per annum.
 More information on the regular cost of living while studying in Oxford can be found here http://www.ox.ac.uk/students/fees-funding/living-costs

 Who gets funding?

-For the October 2018 start we can offer up to 12 scholarships to students who meet the admissions criteria.
-At least four of those scholarships have no nationality restrictions.
+For the October 2019 start we can offer up to 8 scholarship to students who meet the admissions criteria.
+At least one of those scholarships has no nationality restrictions.
 We also welcome applications from students who have secured their own funding.